Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/learn-transactions.md

 sidebar_label: How to transfer Balances
 ---

 Balance transfers are used to send one balance from one account to another account.
-To start transferring balances, we will begin by using the AXIASolar User Interface.
+To start transferring balances, we will begin by using the AXIA User Interface.

-## AXIASolar UI
+## AXIA UI

-Let's begin by opening up the [AXIASolar UI](https://axiasolar.js.org/apps).
+Let's begin by opening up the [AXIA UI](https://AXIA.js.org/apps).
 There are two ways to make a transaction: by using the Transfer tab in the sidebar or through the Accounts tab.
 We will be starting off with the Accounts tab, so head there.

-Assuming that you've already [created a AXIASolar or AXIALunar account](learn-account-generation), we will click on the 'send' button beside the account you'd like to send from.
+Assuming that you've already [created a AXIA or AXIALunar account](learn-account-generation), we will click on the 'send' button beside the account you'd like to send from.

 ![](assets/Send-Transaction.png)